-A quality, affordable education can be yours at Molloy College
+A quality, affordable education can be yours at Molloy University

-Last year, Molloy was ranked the #18 “value added” college in the US by the Wall Street Journal, arguably the nation’s premier financial publication.
+Last year, Molloy was ranked #18 among colleges in the US for the “value added” by the Wall Street Journal, arguably the nation’s premier financial publication.
 Additionally, in December, Newsday produced an enrollment overview of the many private colleges in our region.
 While most of our competitors struggled in the 2012–2017 period, Molloy “saw the largest increase, rising by more than 11%.”
-Molloy has also earned other honors, including being ranked the #10 “best value” among Catholic colleges nationwide by College Values Online.
+Molloy has also earned other honors, including being ranked #10 among the “Best Catholic Universities in the USA” by College Values Online.

 Investing in student success